PunchThrough/bean-docs/src/features/accelerometer.md

 * Mobile or Computer device

-## Let's Program the Bean
+## Program the Bean

-This tutorial assumes you have completed prior tutorials, for example understanding how to activate the Bean with the Bean Loader.
-Please refer to the [Getting Started](#) if you need to brush up on some of the setup requirements.
+This tutorial assumes you have completed the [Getting Started guide](#).
+It covers tasks such as connecting to and programming the Bean with the Bean Loader.

-This is an Arduino sketch for that will be compiled and uploaded to the Bean:
+Connect to your Bean and upload this Arduino sketch:

 ```
 void setup()